Wild Pumpkins at Midnight

+Wild Pumpkins at Midnight.
+(L-R) Dan Tuffy and Michael Turner, 1993, Punters Club, Fitzroy.

+Michael Turner, 1993, Punters Club, Fitzroy.

+Dan Tuffy, 1993, Punters Club, Fitzroy.

 Wild Pumpkins at Midnight was an Australian blues/roots rock band which formed in Tasmania in 1984, with Debra Manskey on vocals and guitar, Dan Tuffy on bass guitar and vocals and Michael Turner on guitar and vocals.

 The band relocated to Melbourne in 1987, Manskey left before they moved on to London in 1990 and Ashley Davies joined on drums.
 They subsequently shifted to the Netherlands, in 1993 Davies returned to Australia and was replaced by Greg Hynes and Nick Larkins joined on guitar.
 The band returned to Australia for touring and recording in late 1995 and again in 1997, but spent the majority of their time in Europe.
 They toured extensively in both Europe and Australia, including a spot on the 1996 Big Day Out and released nine albums under various labels before disbanding in 1998.

 At the ARIA Music Awards of 1990 they won the ARIA Award for Best Independent Release.